 A little bit country, a little bit rock ‘n roll!

 Vintage hairstyles are always inspiring, but while ’60s mod looks and ’90s grungy styles have been getting a lot of attention, know that looks from the 1940s and 1950s can be equally chic and glamorous.
-More vampy and mysterious than other beauty looks, these hairstyles tend to be more glamorous and even somewhat edgy.
+More vampy and mysterious than other beauty looks, these hairstyles tend to be more all-out and even somewhat edgy.
 Rockabilly hairstyles, in particular, have been gaining popularity due to their charming retro vibe that’s a mix between rock ‘n roll and country, taking cues from the pin-up and boudoir aesthetic prevalent during the World War II era.
 Looks such as Old Hollywood waves, quirky victory rolls and gorgeous pin curls are met with micro bangs, vintage snoods and hair scarves, and all make up the hallmark of rockabilly style.

 Fans of this Americana/neo-greaser vibe can now enjoy some modern iterations of rockabilly hairstyles.
 Scroll on for a list of the classic trademarks of the look: